Tanaka Ks 10 in 2-hitter, Yankees blank Rays 3-0 to up lead

 Rays: RHP Tyler Glasnow (right forearm strain) threw off a mound Saturday and is expected to do so again Tuesday or Wednesday at Yankee Stadium.

 Yankees: OF Giancarlo Stanton is set to come off the injured list Tuesday.
-He has been sidelined since March 31 with biceps, shoulder and calf injuries. … RF Aaron Judge (left oblique strain) is rehabbing at Triple-A and is expected back in a few days.
-When he returns, Maybin could be the odd man out in a roster crunch.
+He has been sidelined since March 31 with biceps, shoulder and calf injuries.
+To open a roster spot, New York optioned OF Mike Tauchman to Triple-A Scranton/Wilkes-Barre. … RF Aaron Judge (left oblique strain) is rehabbing at Triple-A and could be back in a few days.
+When he returns, Maybin might be the odd man out in a roster crunch.
+The journeyman outfielder is batting .400 (12 for 30) with two doubles, three homers, four RBIs and 10 runs in his last eight games.

 UP NEXT

 Left-hander J.A.
 Happ (6-3, 4.66 ERA) pitches the second game of the series for the Yankees on Tuesday night.
-Tampa Bay had not announced a starter.
+Tampa Bay plans to start RHP Ryne Stanek (0-1, 2.45) as an opener.

 More AP MLB: https://apnews.com/MLB and https://twitter.com/AP_Sports